 According to the company’s FAQ page, Opendoor typically buys homes in the range of $100,000- $600,000, but in some cases will go up to $1.4 million depending on the market.

 Opendoor buys homes of varying condition, but criteria like a short sale, unpermitted work, or dated materials may impact whether the company is willing and able to purchase a home.

 Locations: Opendoor has grown rapidly since its launch.
 It currently operates in about 50 metropolitan areas and counting, including Atlanta, Dallas-Fort Worth, Denver, Las Vegas, Los Angeles, Nashville, Phoenix, Portland, Raleigh-Durham, and Tampa.

-Locations: As of this writing, Offerpad is buying homes in the metropolitan areas of 15 states, including Alabama, Arizona, Colorado, Florida, Georgia, Indiana, Illinois, Missouri, North Carolina, and Texas.
+Locations: As of this writing, Offerpad is buying homes in the metropolitan areas of 13 states, including Alabama, Arizona, Colorado, Florida, Georgia, Indiana, Missouri, Nevada, North Carolina, Ohio, South Carolina, Tennessee, and Texas.